-He occupied the building, which still stands (in the 1870s), on the south-east corner of Ochterloney and Water (Alderney Drive) Streets, and there kept a small bar.
+He occupied the building, which stood, on the south-east corner of Ochterloney and Water (Alderney Drive) Streets, and there kept a small bar.
 The second lot from the north-west corner of Quarrel (Queen) and Water (Alderney Drive) Streets, likewise belonged to him, together with the water-lot immediately in the rear.

 …Skerry finally sold his boats to the (Steamboat) company, and retired from business.
 He died on 1st September 1838, aged 74 years, and was buried in the old Catholic Burying Ground to the west of the Dartmouth Common.
 He is said to have been an excellent man and one who was praised by all who knew him.”